CliffordAnderson/CS1000/readme.md

   - Artwork Puzzle

 #### February 14 - Digital Secrets
+*Guest Lecturer: Derek Bruff, Director of the Vanderbilt University Center for Teaching and Principal Senior Lecturer of Mathematics*

 *Coding assignment 4 due at the beginning of class*

 - Read: Hal Abelson, Ken Ledeen, and Harry Lewis, "Secret Bits: How Codes Become Unbreakable," Chapter 5 of *Blown to Bits: Your Life, Liberty, and Happiness after the Digital Explosion* (Upper Saddle River, NJ: Addison-Wesley, 2008)